-As a benchmark, we also evaluated the same design metrics for trials conducted without interim analyses.
-In these trials, the decision to reject $H_0$ was made at the end of the trial based on the criterion $\mbox{Pr}(H_a|{\cal D}^k_{N})>C$.
+As a benchmark, we also evaluated the same performance metrics for trials conducted without interim analyses (i.e., fixed design).
+In these trials, the decision of claiming that the treatment is effective was made at the end of the trial based on the criterion $\mbox{Pr}(\theta > \theta_0|{\cal D}^k_{N})>C$.
 The probability cutoff $C$ was calibrated to control the pFDR at 5\% under the scenario where $\pi(\theta)= \pi_g(\theta)$.
 This same cutoff was then applied to designs with and without interim analyses; therefore, any differences observed can be directly attributed to the inclusion of interim analyses.
 It is important to note that we did not re-calibrate the decision cutoff $C$ for each individual scenario.
 As a result, in scenarios where $\pi(\theta) \neq \pi_g(\theta)$, the pFDR and other metrics for the fixed design may deviate from the nominal level of 0.05.
-However, this does not pose a concern for our investigation, as the primary objective is to compare results with and without interim analyses to assess their impact on operating characteristics, rather than to evaluate the absolute operating characteristics of a design across different scenarios.
+However, this does not pose a concern for our investigation, as the primary objective is to compare results with and without including interim analyses to assess their impact on operating characteristics, rather than to evaluate the absolute operating characteristics of a design across different scenarios.